Last update: March 2020.

 In an earlier article we discussed the major differences between focus groups and face-to-face interviews.
-Today we’d like to compare both methodologies and discuss their respective advantages and disadvantages.
+Today we’d like to compare both methodologies and discuss the pros and cons of focus groups vs. interviews.

 Advantages of Focus groups

 Focus groups are especially suited when you want to confirm your analysis with a wide variety of consumers’ profiles.
 Focus groups are indeed the best way to exchange viewpoints and discuss disagreements between consumers.
-This dynamics will not be captured in face-to-face interview.
+This dynamics will not be captured in a face-to-face interview.
 In addition focus groups may be less expensive than interviews, provided the analytical treatment remains light.
-Most market research institutes have indeed removed the costly part of the process (i.e. transcriptions and coding)
+Most market research institutes have indeed removed the costly part of the process (i.e. transcriptions and coding).
+For more information on the budget part, please read our ultimate guide to market research price.

 Advantages of qualitative interviews